 Here you can upload your manuscript and make it available from your online library with the service.
 You can sell your publication there and/or have them convert it to ebook formats and make it available at the online booksellers.

-- Scribd provides an online platform to share your publications – large and small.
+- Scribd has two major components.
+First there is the subscription library (think Netflix for books) where you can check out ebooks, audio books, newspapers, magazines and even sheet music.
+It also provides an online platform to share your documents – large and small.
 There’s no cost to post documents there, but if you have publications you wish to sell, you can take advantage of both their store and their premium reader service.
 Publications can be uploaded in almost any size or shape and Scribd includes both social features – making it easy to connect with others – and the ability to embed your documents – YouTube style – in blog posts and other online platforms.

 Become a Publisher Yourself